CAST-Extend/com.castsoftware.uc.checkanalysiscompleteness/readme.md

   - send the report by email if option is configured
   - get the application root pathes from mngt

+0.1.3

+- add the CMS package name when available
+- correct '/' in report path
+- add a Debug sheet in report
+    - CAIP version
+    - plugins version
+    - root pathes found
+    - heuristic used
+    - limit reached
+- corrects a bug due to xls crashing magic (skipping those files)
+- use latest api to avoid external file issue

 ## Todos

-- try heuristic to find mngt
-  - use folders
+- search for class fullnames in xml

-  - send email
+- Debug sheet
+    - put number of files of each step
+- have error message of file.exe somewhere...

 - group xml per namespace/dtd...
-- search for class fullnames in xml

 ## Problems

-- root detection
+- root detection when cannot find managment base
   - for example we miss ...
   - tryed deploy\app name but we take the external files in C++ !!
     - get_file + external ?
     - .h are useless and do not constitute the necessity to add an AU
 - unalaysed source
   - we point to tests whereas they have probably been excluded on purpose